rooshan1234/ChatServer/README.md

 <h4> Local building and manually running (index.html) </h4>

-Use `npm run build` from the root directory to generate fully compiled files in the `./dist` directory.
-Do not touch the `./build` folder as that is for deployment to github.
+Use `npm run build` from the root directory to generate fully compiled files in the `./build` directory.

 <h4> Local deployment (to localhost:9000) </h4>